 Lake Hosts: Looking for Volunteers

 Living on Beaver Lake, we realize how lucky we are.
-Unlike many of the lakes in New Hampshire we DO NOT HAVE ANY INVASIVE PLANTS in Beaver Lake.
-Why, because we have been proactive in protecting our lake.
-We do this through the NH Lakes Association, Lake Host Program.
+While we have been proactive in protecting our lake with the Lake Host program for over 15 years, in 2014 Variable Milfoil was identified and in 2017 Asian Clams were found in Beaver Lake.
 The Lake Host Program places Paid and Volunteer staff at the Public Boat Ramp who check boats going into and coming out of Beaver Lake.
-We pay for this program, largely through BLIA dues (much of the money that we receive for membership is used for this program.), some funding from the Town of Derry and some grant money from NH Lakes.
+We pay for this program, largely through BLIA dues (much of the money that we receive for membership is used for this program), some funding from the Town of Derry and some grant money from NH Lakes.
 The grant money from NH Lakes is awarded partially based on the number of volunteers that we have participating in the program.
 Volunteering just 2 hours a week, not only allows for more coverage at the boat ramp, but also ensures future grants from NH Lakes.

 If you are interested in becoming a volunteer Lake Host send us an email and one of our coordinators will contact you.